Williams v Roffey Bros & Nicholls (Contractors) Ltd

 is a leading English contract law case.
-It decided that in varying a contract, a promise to perform a pre-existing contractual obligation will constitute good consideration so long as a benefit is conferred upon the 'promiseor'.
+It decided that in varying a contract, a promise to perform a pre-existing contractual obligation will constitute good consideration so long as a benefit is conferred upon the 'promisor'.
 This was a departure from the previously established principle that promises to perform pre-existing contractual obligations could not be good consideration.

 Facts

 Roffey Bros was contracted by Shepherds Bush Housing Association Ltd to refurbish 27 flats at Twynholm Mansions, Lillie Road, London SW6.
 They subcontracted carpentry to Mr Lester Williams for £20,000 payable in instalments.
 Some work was done and £16,200 was paid.
 Then Williams ran into financial difficulty because the price was too low.
 Roffey Bros was going to be liable under a penalty clause for late completion, so they had a meeting on 9 April 1986 and promised an extra £575 per flat for on time completion.
 Williams did eight flats and stopped because he had only got £1,500.
 New carpenters were brought in.
 Williams claimed.

 Mr Rupert Jackson QC held Williams should get the eight times £575 with a few deductions for defects and some of the £2,200 owing from the original sum.
 He said that they had agreed that the original price was too low, and that raising it to a reasonable level was in both sides' interests.